nyuhuyang/scRNAseq-MouseSkinEpithelia/README.md

 ## **Data**

-Raw counts data and processed Seurat object will be released after final publication.
+Raw counts data and processed Seurat object will be released after the final publication.

 ## **Reproduce results**